Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Our first impression of the design was that it was simple and efficient.
-The use of translucent materials, white aluminum laminate, LED lighting, and cute Ultimaker robots makes the printer friendly and inviting.
-It’s perfectly at home in the living room or office – you want to keep out in the open.
+Translucent materials, white aluminum laminate, LED lighting, and cute Ultimaker robots make the printer friendly and inviting.
+It’s perfectly at home in the living room or office – you want to keep it out in the open.

 Despite only a single rotary button, the blue LCD user interface is surprisingly easy to use.
-The entire unit lights up creating a relaxed ambiance while your focused on the seductive rhythm of the printer’s movements and sounds.
+The entire unit lights up, creating a relaxed ambiance while you’re focused on the seductive rhythm of the printer’s movements and sounds.
 Compare that to the Ultimaker 3D printer that has LED lighting inside that illuminates the print area.